numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

    repeatedly, but nonetheless this is spooky enough that it seemed better to avoid these numbers.)

-   These numbers should of course be taken with a grain of salt; it's not clear how representative Github is of Python code in general, and limitations of the search tool make it impossible to get precise counts (in particular, a line like ``import sys, os`` will only be counted in the ``sys`` row; OTOH, files containing both ``import X`` and ``from X import`` will be double-counted).
-But AFAIK this is the best data set currently available.
+   These numbers should of course be taken with multiple grains of salt; it's not clear how representative Github is of Python code in general, and limitations of the search tool make it impossible to get precise counts.
+AFAIK this is the best data set currently available, but it'd be nice if it were better.
+In particular:

+   * Lines like ``import sys, os`` will only be counted in the ``sys`` row.

+   * A file containing both ``import X`` and ``from X import`` will be counted twice

+   * Imports of the form ``from X.foo import ...`` are missed.
+We could catch these by instead searching for "from X", but this is a common phrase in English prose, so we'd end up with false positives from comments, strings, etc.  For many of the modules considered this shouldn't matter too much -- for example, the stdlib modules have flat namespaces -- but it might in particular lead to undercounting of django, scipy, and twisted.
-   Also, it's possible there some other non-stdlib module I didn't think to test that is even more-imported than numpy -- though I tried quite a few of the obvious suspects.
-If you find one, let me know!

-   Modules tested were chosen based on a combination of intuition and the top-100 list at pypi-ranking.info.
+   Also, it's possible there exist other non-stdlib modules we didn't think to test that are even more-imported than numpy -- though we tried quite a few of the obvious suspects.
+If you find one, let us know!
+The modules tested here were chosen based on a combination of intuition and the top-100 list at pypi-ranking.info.

+   Fortunately, it doesn't really matter if it turns out that numpy is, say, merely the *third* most-imported non-stdlib module, since the point is just that numeric programming is a common and mainstream activity.

+   Finally, we should point out the obvious: whether a package is import**ed** is rather different from whether it's import**ant**.
+   No-one's claiming numpy is "the most important package" or anything like that.
+Certainly more packages depend on distutils, e.g., then depend on numpy -- and far fewer source files import distutils than import numpy.
+But this is fine for our present purposes.
+Most source files don't import distutils because most source files don't care how they're distributed, so long as they are; these source files thus don't care about details of how distutils' API works.
+   This PEP is in some sense about changing how numpy and related packages API works, so the relevant metric is to look at sources files that are choosing to directly interact with that API, which is sort of like what we get by looking at import statements.

 Copyright